evsynthacademy/Intro-Evidence-Synthesis/modules/Systematic Reviews/_posts/2002-01-01-systematic-review.md

 - Answer carefully constructed questions.
 - Use a clear, transparent and rigorous protocol for selecting, evaluating and extracting evidence.
-- Consider the role of subjectivity and bias in their results
+- Consider the role of subjectivity and bias in their results.
 - Involve stakeholders in the process.

 In an article analyzing the different types of evidence synthesis, one academic defined a systematic review as a process that-